VerdictAI

 Frequently asked

-Do I need a managed switch for a home network?
+Is a 2.5GbE switch worth it for a home network?

 Are cheap off-brand 2.5GbE switches reliable?